-For every dollar that you earn, you contribute 20% every month to your CPF account.
+For almost all Singaporean employees, you contribute 20% every month to your CPF account for every dollar you earn.
 Your employer contributes an additional 17%, which makes the total CPF contribution rate a whopping 37% (subject to the CPF contribution cap of $6,000 of your monthly salary).
-This is a significant amount of forced savings every month that goes into your CPF accounts, and it’s important to know what you can do with it.
+This is a significant amount of forced savings every month that goes into your CPF accounts, and it's important to know what you can do with it.

 While CPF contributions are primarily meant for you to accumulate enough money to enjoy your retirement, there are a few ways to withdraw your CPF monies and use them prior to retirement if you need the extra money.

-However, before using these balances, you also need to consider that the funds sitting in your CPF accounts earn an annual interest of anywhere between 2.5% for your Ordinary Account (“OA”), to 4.0% for your Special Account (“SA”), and up to 6.0% for your Retirement Account (“RA”).
-Keep in mind this is quite attractive compared to your fixed deposits.
+However, before using these balances, you also need to consider that the funds sitting in your CPF accounts earn an annual interest of anywhere between 2.5% p.a. for your Ordinary Account ("OA"), to 4.08% p.a. for your Special Account ("SA"), and up to 6.08% p.a. for your Retirement Account ("RA").

 1. Buy a home

 The most common use of CPF monies is to buy a home.
-Your CPF savings can be used to pay for the downpayment of a HDB or private property, as well as your monthly mortgage payments.
+Your CPF OA monies can be used to pay for the downpayment of a HDB or private property, as well as your monthly mortgage payments.

 2. Pay for medical bills

-With your CPF MediSave Account (“MA”), you can also pay for medical bills for yourself and your immediate family members.
+With your CPF MediSave Account (CPF M), you can also pay for medical bills for yourself and your immediate family members at all public healthcare institutions, and approved private hospitals and medical institutions.

-You can use your MA balances to pay for bills including inpatient hospitalisation, approved day surgeries, rehabilitative care, approved chronic conditions etc. (See the full list here)
+You can use your MA balances to pay for bills including inpatient hospitalisation, approved day surgeries, rehabilitative care, approved chronic conditions, and so on (see the full list here).

 There are withdrawal limits for each type of treatment, which are typically able to cover for treatment in B2 or C class wards.
-If you opt for higher class wards or private hospitals, you may need to fork out a portion of the bill in cash.
+If you opt for higher-class wards or private hospitals, you will need to fork out a portion of the bill in cash.

 3. Pay for insurance premiums